Self-interaction and transport of solvated electrons in molten salts: Discussion

 \subsection{Structural properties}

-To understand the structural effects of adding the EXX to the XC functional, we compute the RPDF, $g(r)$, of the bipolaron (hereon labeled by $b$) and the atomic species in NaCl, that are shown in Fig.~\ref{fig:gofr}.
+To understand the structural effects of adding the EXX to the XC functional, we compute the Radial Pair Distribution Function (RPDF), $g(r)$, of the bipolaron (hereon labeled by $b$) and the atomic species in NaCl, that are shown in Fig.~\ref{fig:gofr}.
 We observe several distinct features that reveal the differences between PBE and PBE0.
 First, the likelihood of locating a Cl ion in close proximity to the bipolaron is significantly lower in the case of PBE0 as compared to PBE.
 Second, RPDF for the interaction between the bipolaron and any ion exhibits a much more pronounced structure with PBE0.
-This indicates the presence of well-defined shells surrounding the bipolaron, which are notably absent when using the PBE functional.
+This indicates the existence of a well-defined shell structure surrounding, on average, the bipolaron, which is notably absent when using the PBE functional.
 In contrast, PBE predicts a comparatively uniform distribution of ions around the bipolaron, lacking any discernible shell-like organization.
-It must be noted that size-effects can affect results are large distances, since the RPDFs have not completely decayed within half the simulation cell's size.
+It must be noted that size effects can affect the results at large distances, since the RPDFs have not completely decayed within half the simulation cell's size.
 Features at shorter distances are nonetheless significantly different for PBE and PBE0.

 Since incorporating a fraction of EXX affects both the bipolaron's spread distribution (see the right panel of Fig.~\ref{fig:system}) and its local environment (see Fig.~\ref{fig:gofr}), we investigated the potential correlation between electronic and structural properties.
-To this end, we calculated the time-correlation functions of the bipolaron's spread, $\varsigma$, and the distance of the first peak in the instantaneous partial RPDF between the bipolaron and Na ions, $r_\mathrm{peak}$, which we use as a proxy for the bipolaron's local environment.
-The results are depicted in Fig.~\ref{fig:correlation function spread}.
-The time-correlation functions were calculated using standardized time-series data for the spread and $r_\mathrm{peak}$, meaning each time-series was centered by subtracting its mean and subsequently divided by its standard deviation, i.e.
+To this end, we calculated the time-correlation functions of the (square root of the) bipolaron's spread, $\varsigma$, and the distance of the first peak in the instantaneous partial RPDF between the bipolaron and Na ions, $r_\mathrm{peak}$, which we use as a proxy for the bipolaron's local environment.
+The results are reported in Fig.~\ref{fig:correlation function spread}.
+The time-correlation functions were calculated using standardized time-series data for the spread and $r_\mathrm{peak}$, according to: